 Self-care enables you to function in your life while meeting the multiple challenges of the world with energy and confidence.

-One simple way of putting it is: Take care of yourself, to be able to take care of others.
-Visit our Looking after yourself page for further advice and information.
+Take care of yourself, to be able to take care of others

 - Stay active and maintain regular exercise